InfinityFloof/UNO-Cli/README.md

 # UNO-Cli
 ## What is it?
-UNO-Go is a work in progress UNO clone written in Go designed to run in a CLI enviroment
+UNO-Cli is a work in progress UNO clone written in Go designed to run in a CLI enviroment

 ## Dependencies
 ```